Distinctive Academic Opportunities

 Study Abroad and Internship Programs

-Boston University Study Abroad offers an unmatched variety of international education options for BU students.
-BU offers a variety of study abroad programs for you to choose from including the following tailored specifically for Sargent students:
+Spend a semester studying biomedical ethics in Ireland or use the skills you’ve learned in the classroom at the World Health Organization in Geneva.
+Boston University Study Abroad offers an unmatched variety of international education options including the following tailored specifically for Sargent students:

 Sargent-Based Internship Programs